splunk/public-o11y-docs/gdi/databricks/databricks-receiver.rst

 ****************************************************************

 .. meta::
-  :description: Use this Splunk Observability Cloud integration to monitor Databricks clusters.
+  :description: Use this Splunk Observability Cloud integration for the Databricks clusters monitor.
 See benefits, install, configuration, and metrics

 Use this integration to view and monitor the health of your Databricks clusters.